 "Never attempt to murder a man who is committing suicide." - Woodrow Wilson If there was ever anything constant in my life, it's been my ever-present desire to be loved, my fear of death, and ultimately, unconsciously, a desire to die.
-A fine cocktail mixed for a lonely person whose fear of impending doom only … Continue reading Don’t Kill Yourself, Choose to live
+A fine cocktail mixed for a lonely person whose fear of impending doom only … Continue reading When the World is Looking Dark, Choose to live

 "I do have high standards.
 I look at everything I have done and think, 'Why wasn't that better?'
 Part of my motivation is from crippling self-doubt - I have got to prove myself wrong." - Michael Palin There's one thing in this life that, at one point, hides inside the shadows of every man (or … Continue reading Defy This One Thing And Garner the Ability to Succeed